Paint The Kitchen Red

 • In a large pot, heat oil over medium-high heat.

-• Saute andouille sausage until lightly browned, stirring occasionally, for about 5 minutes.
+• Saute sausage until lightly browned, stirring occasionally, for about 5 minutes.
 Remove using a slotted spoon and reserve.

 • Saute onion, bell pepper, celery, and garlic in oil, till the onion is translucent.